HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 <a hreflang="en" href="https://web.dev/fid/">First Input Delay</a> (FID) measures the time from when a user first interacts with a page (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to begin processing event handlers in response to that interaction.

-All SSGs are from 96% to 99%.
-Great experience!

 {{ figure_markup(
   image="FID-distribution-SSG.png",
   caption="FID distribution for SSGs",